Deploy Secure Web Proxy as next hop

 Replace the following:

-• DEFAULT_POLICY_BASED_ROUTE_NAME: the name that you want for your policy-based route
+• DEFAULT_POLICY_BASED_ROUTE_NAME: name of your policy-based route

-• NETWORK_NAME: your network name
+• NETWORK_NAME: name of your network

-• PROJECT: your project ID
+• PROJECT: ID of your project

 Limitations